-In assessing the risk inherent to the business mix, we consider the products marketed and note that certain products exhibit lower volatility and risk than others.
+We typically analyze the risk inherent in the company's particular business mix.
+We consider the type of business written and note that certain lines exhibit lower volatility and risk than others.
 We also typically consider whether the risks in specific products can be mitigated or exacerbated by a particular company's risk management practices, as well as its market position, distribution, underwriting and pricing practices.
 However, a concentration in more volatile lines of business/products would be viewed as a risk to policyholders/creditors, irrespective of the overall quality of the firm's risk management and underwriting function.
 A company's response to macroeconomic changes, industry/market conditions, regulatory issues, and competitive pressures with respect to its chosen products and markets is also likely to influence its credit profile.
+Volatility is generally associated more with longer tail business (e.g., casualty) than with short tail business (e.g., private passenger auto), excluding catastrophe-exposed business.